cited/JRI-Publisher/README.md

 JRI Publisher is a Webmin module that installs, configures, and manages Tomcat, Java, and JasperReportsIntegration

-It also provides Publishing, Scheduling, and Report Management.
+It also provides Publishing, Scheduling, Email Templates, and Report Management.

-It can be used with or without Oracle APEX.
+It can be used with Oracle (with or without Oracle APEX), PostgreSQL, MySQL, and Microsoft SQL Server.

 # Docs